Three Skewed Matrix Variate Distributions: Background

 is the modified Bessel function of the third kind with index $\lambda$.
-Some expectations of functions of a GIG random variable with this parameterization have a mathematically tractable form and are given by
+Some expectations of functions of a GIG random variable with this parameterization have a mathematically tractable form, e.g.,

 Although this parameterization of the GIG distribution will be useful for parameter estimation, for the purposes of deriving the density of the matrix variate generalized hyperbolic distribution, it is more useful to take the parameterization